First, you need to check your graphic adapter’s name and manufacturer.

 After you have downloaded and installed latest drivers, you may need to reboot your PC.

-If you still receive the same message, your graphic hardware probably doesn’t support needed OpenGL version.
+If the issue persists, your graphic hardware might not support the needed OpenGL version.
+Please see this article.